Architectural Analysis

 - Normalizes by trimming whitespace and removing comments

-- Calculates SHA-256 hash for each normalized chunk
+- Calculates xxHash64 hash for each normalized chunk (returns a

 - Returns groups with 2+ locations (duplicates found)